angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 TO
 :::

-1. Cycle SW, draw the Edge of Autumn (EoA)
+1. Cycle SW, draw EoA
-1. Cycle EoA, draw the LP and cast it
+1. Cycle EoA, draw LP
+1. Cast LP, crack for {U}
-1. Cast Brainstorm off of LP and put back X then X
+1. Cast Brainstorm, draw LP, LP, TO, put back both Xs on top
 1. Cast both LP, crack them for {U}{U}
-1. Cast TO with two cards left in your library
+1. Cast TO to win with 2 cards left in your deck

 Here we successfully perform an imperfect Brainstorm pile without needing to discard our hand to LED.